bloomen/featureimpact/README.md

 Blume, C., 2012: Statistical Learning To Model Stratospheric Variability.
 Doctoral thesis, Institute for Meteorology, Freie Universität Berlin. https://refubium.fu-berlin.de/handle/fub188/13901
 ```
-and extends it to compute the impact over a range of perturbations.
+and extends it to more than one quantile.